Shiogama

 Shrines

 Believed to be over 1200 years old, Shioagama and Shiwahiko Jinja shrine is one of the most important shrines in the Tohoku region.
-Dedicated to safe childbirth and fishing, the shrine’s 15 buildings have been designated important cultural treasures.
+Dedicated to safe childbirth and fishing, the shrine’s 15 buildings are designated important cultural treasures.
 There is also a small local history museum on the grounds.
 The shrine’s main entrance is up 202 steps, but there is a more accessible entrance round the back!
 Some of the festivals hosted at the shrine include a mounted archery festival, the salt furnace festival, and a spring cherry blossom festival which takes full advantage of the shrine’s hundreds of cherry trees.

 Island Hopping